FabioAntunes/fish-nvm/README.md

 This will create 3 functions on your functions folder `~/.config/fish/functions`

 Another common scenario is if you need to have the binary of the node or package available.
-For example if you are vim user, some plugins need access to the node binary.
+For example, if you are a vim user, some plugins need access to the node binary.
-Since we only source nvm when we use one of the alias, you will probably get an error saying that node isn't available.
+Since we only source [NVM] when we use one of the aliases, you will probably get an error saying that node isn't available

-For example to create a binary for `node` we could create a file under `/usr/local/bin`
+Again one possible way is for you to manually create an alias binary for `node` in the folder `/usr/local/bin`

 ```fish
 touch /usr/local/bin/node